cjo2/cjo2/README.md

 ### Hi there 👋
 I'm a full-stack JavaScript engineer focusing on building out the breadth of my capabilities across the stack.
+GitHub is my medium for learning in public.
 <!--
 **cjo2/cjo2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.